 All overseas transactions are subject to a 3.25% fee, and using your UOB PRVI Miles Card overseas represents buying miles at 1.35 cents each.

 Unfortunately, there’s another UOB quirk here.
 While other banks define overseas transactions simply as those charged in currencies other than Singapore Dollars, UOB further requires that the payment gateway be overseas.
 As per the T&Cs:

 For the avoidance of doubt, card transactions made overseas but effected/charged in Singapore dollars and online transactions effected in Singapore dollars or in foreign currencies at merchants with payment gateway in Singapore will not be treated as overseas transactions and will earn UNI$3.5 per S$5 spend

 In other words, if you’re shopping on an online website which bills you US$100 (~S$140), but processes the payment within Singapore (Hotels.com is an example), you’ll earn miles at the local spending rate of 1.4 mpd.

 How do you know where the payment processing is done?
 You don’t.
 This is something you’ll just have to learn as you go along, by tracking your points carefully.

-This applies to bookings made by 30 April 2021, with travel by 31 July 2021.
-It’s a hodgepodge to be sure, but still worth remembering if your employer suddenly feels like flying you on THAI or Turkish.
+This applies to bookings made by 30 April 2023, with travel by 31 July 2023.
 You can find the full T&C of this offer here.

 For bookings made through this UOB Travel link, UOB PRVI Miles Card members will earn 6 mpd with any hotel, or the following airlines:

-Bookings must be made by 31 December 2020, but travel can be any time.
+Bookings must be made by 31 December 2022.
 You can find the full T&C of this offer here.